menu

 Occupations and Workforce

-Oran - Morley is a blue-collar town, with 39.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oran - Morley is generally considered to be a blue-collar town.
+39.48% of the Oran - Morley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oran - Morley is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Oran - Morley who work in management occupations (11.49%), office and administrative support (11.03%), and food service (8.79%).

 Setting & Lifestyle